Cydney997/Cydney997/README.md

 - 👋 Hi, I’m @Cydney997
 - 👀 I’m interested in DATA ANALYTICS
-- 🌱 I’m currently learning PYTHON, SQL, DB FUNDAMENTALS
+- 🌱 I’m currently learning PYTHON, SQL, DB FUNDAMENTALS, R
 - 💞️ I’m looking to collaborate on INTRODUCTORY PROJECTS
 - 📫 How to reach me...
-I guess just shoot me a message lol.
+LinkedIn: https://www.linkedin.com/in/cydneyr/
 - 😄 Pronouns: she/her(s)
 - ⚡ Fun fact: I'm currentlty a social worker looking to transition to a tech role.
-I will forever be a social justice warrior though.
+I will forever be a social justice warrior, though.

 <!---
 Cydney997/Cydney997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.